-Vac schemers visit two departments during their placement and have a trainee buddy on hand to assist throughout.
+Vac schemers normally visit two departments during their placement and have a trainee buddy on hand to assist throughout.
 In addition to skills sessions, the firm holds breakfast talks that give participants the chance to learn more about specific practice areas.
 Current trainees gave the programme a big thumbs up: "It's a well-planned scheme, and the work is meaningful.”
 Indeed, one told of drafting an article for a weekly publication, while another mentioned “writing something that ended up going to the partners,” and a third reported attending court with an associate and helping out on a pro bono project.

 Vac schemers are automatically offered a training contract interview.
-Frances Lambton tells us successful interviewees are the ones who "think about how the work they've been doing fits into the bigger picture of the matters at hand."
+Frances Bennett tells us successful interviewees are the ones who "think about how the work they've been doing fits into the bigger picture of the matters at hand."
 She adds that applicants need to be "enthusiastic, keen to get involved, and also have sensible questions to ask."
-The interview lasts for about 20 minutes and is usually conducted by a partner.
+The interview lasts for about 20 minutes and is usually conducted by a lawyer.

 The ideal candidate

-You'll need at least a 2:1 degree and 300 UCAS points to get a training contract here.
+You'll need at least a 2:1 degree and 340 UCAS points to get a training contract here.
 In the past the firm has made exceptions, but the vast majority of applicants who don't have the above requirements face the chop.

-According to Lambton, work experience in a commercial environment is something recruiters look out for.
+According to Frances Bennett, work experience in a commercial environment is something recruiters look out for.
 “That could come from a law firm or any business really – for example, a part-time job in a shop, an internship in a bank or a stint in sales.
 Anything that involves providing a service and seeing how that makes money will stand applicants in good stead."
 Past trainees we've spoken with have beefed up their applications with administrative jobs, paralegal work and time spent with a local Citizens Advice Bureau.

 A rough guide to Bristol